hummatli/android-websocket/README.md

-# trade-republic-android challenge

 #### About
-Sample application for Trade Republic's challenge.
 The app uses the simple WebSocket API, reads stock prices and shows them on the screen.

 #### Structure
 The application is built with an MVVM pattern and uses the latest Android technology.